w3c/wai-fundamentals-overview/content/index.es.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "Accessibility Fundamentals Overview"
+title: "Introducción a los Fundamentos de la Accesibilidad"
 nav_title: "Introducción"

 lang: es   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
-last_updated: 2021-05-13   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2021-05-14   # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 - name: "Daniel Montalvo"   # Replace Jan Doe with translator name